-Creina Day received the 2011 JG Crawford Award for the best piece of original research on Japan.
-Ongoing research interests span economic demography, fertility, R&D-based growth, China’s resources boom and macroeconomic policy.
-Her research has been published in Berkeley Electronic Journals in Macroeconomics, Economic Record, Review of Income and Wealth, and Oxford Economic Papers
+Creina Day is an Associate Professor in Macroeconomics.
+Ongoing research interests span R&D-based growth, fertility, population ageing, housing, non-renewable resources and macroeconomic policy.
+Her research has been published in Berkeley Electronic Journals in Macroeconomics, Economic Record, Review of Income and Wealth, and Oxford Economic Papers.
+Creina received the 2011 JG Crawford Award for the best piece of original research on Japan.

 - Economic demography